Jason Markk Cleaning Series – Episode 3: How to Clean Suede

-For the third instalment of our Jason Markk ‘Cleaning Series’ guides, we’ll be showing you how to clean suede shoes and trainers, using our premium selection of Jason Markk’s cleaning products and kits to ensure a perfect finish.
+For the third instalment of our Jason Markk 'Cleaning Series' guides, we’ll be showing you how to clean suede shoes and trainers, using our premium selection of Jason Markk’s cleaning products to ensure that perfect finish.
 We’ll be focussing on an adidas Originals Gazelle, but the same techniques can be replicated for all suede styles.

 Prepping is essential, throughout this guide we’ll be using:

 1. Starting things off, remove the laces and use the horsehair suede brush from the Jason Markk Suede Cleaning Kit to brush down any excess dirt and debris from your trainer.
 You can be quite vigorous with the suede brush as the dense bristles are not as coarse as the other brushes available and help to get a deep clean.

 The dry dirt on your shoes is often what causes the discolouration, and just by dry brushing, you can start to see your shoes coming back to life already.

 2. Next up it’s the Crep Rubber Eraser.
 Made from the same material as the sole of a Clark’s Originals Wallabee or Desert Trek, the Crep Rubber’s sticky construct is designed to extract the dirt from your shoes and allows you to see how much muck you can remove without having to use water.